admc1337/DataAnalyst/README.md

 organized it for my needs, in this case card cost and color identity per nonland card.
 From there I printed out into the console the DataFrames to confirm it worked, then took the DataFrames and represented them as graphs through matplotlib and seaborn.
 I learned a lot through this project, refreshed my skills on API calls and learned how to clean data and manipulate DataFrames.

+The project requires these installs to work pip install requests pandas matplotlib seaborn